BlockchainCourseNTU/hello-dapp/boilerplate.md

 ## Add `OpenZeppelin` dependency

-As demonstrated in CryptoZombie's tutorial or most other Solidity tutorials, [OpenZeppelin contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) are a set of community vetted, widely used library.
+As demonstrated in CryptoZombies' tutorial or most other Solidity tutorials, [OpenZeppelin contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) are a set of community vetted, widely used library.

 1. Install these contracts in your dependencies
    ```sh